alshdavid/BorrowScript/README.md

 HTTP server that is multi-threaded and the handler function is scheduled on one of the available threads.

+_The API for the http library has not been finalized, this is an aproximation_

 ```typescript
 import http from '@std/http'
 import { Mutex } from '@std/sync'